-The idea of Vietnam conjures strong images in the Western mind.
-Many come from a few iconic Vietnam War films.
-The country still features those lush rustic landscapes, peaceful now, of course, but modern Vietnam has grown beyond the definition of misty paddy fields and peeling houses, captivating as these certainly are.
+The idea of Vietnam evokes powerful images in the Western imagination, many of which stem from iconic Vietnam War films.
+While the country still boasts its lush rustic landscapes, now peaceful, modern Vietnam has evolved far beyond the misty paddy fields and weathered houses that captivate us.

-Remnants of war – the Cu Chi tunnels near Saigon, for example – have been preserved for visitors to witness.
-However, the Vietnamese have very much put hostilities behind them, staying cheerfully focused on the future.
-These days, most Vietnam tours take in sights that range from pristine French architecture in Hanoi to jungle riverways in the Mekong Delta.
+Remnants of war, such as the Cu Chi tunnels near Saigon, have been preserved for visitors to experience.
+However, the Vietnamese people have moved beyond those hostilities and remain focused on the future with a cheerful spirit.
+Present-day Vietnam tours encompass a wide range of sights, from pristine French architecture in Hanoi to explore the jungle riverways of the Mekong Delta.

-So, when you visit Vietnam, how can you encounter its complete personality?
-A good start is by leaving your preconceptions at home.
-Arrive in any country with a fixed idea of what it’s about and you risk overlooking things that don't fit into your theory.
-Land in Vietnam with a clear head and you’ll begin to perceive the superb layers of culture that tint, obscure and highlight each other throughout this remarkable country.
+So, when you visit Vietnam, how can you truly experience its multifaceted personality?
+A good starting point is to leave your preconceptions behind.
+Approaching a country with rigid preconceived notions can cause you to overlook the aspects that don't fit your expectations.
+Arrive in Vietnam with an open mind, and you will begin to witness the remarkable layers of culture that intertwine, obscure, and highlight each other throughout the country.

-Just over 1,000 years ago, long before the French colonised Vietnam, the Vietnamese secured independence from China and flourished, for hundreds of years, under their own dynasties.
-The emperors considered themselves divine, creating huge ornate palaces, and tombs designed for comfort in the afterlife.
-Many of these were destroyed by subsequent warfare and colonial development.
+Over 1,000 years ago, long before Vietnam was colonized by the French, the Vietnamese people gained independence from China and thrived under their own dynasties for centuries.
+The emperors considered themselves divine, constructing grand palaces and lavish tombs designed for eternal comfort.
+Unfortunately, many of these structures were destroyed during subsequent conflicts and colonial development.

-Luckily, Hue, on the coast, where the border between North & South once divided the country, has been preserved.
-Its fortified citadel is enormous: four square miles of forbidden city, once home to emperors and their concubines and inaccessible – on pain of death – to anyone else.
-This is one of the few places in the country where this era of dynastic Vietnam is still visible.
+Thankfully, Hue, situated on the coast where the North and South were once divided, has been preserved.
+Its fortified citadel is immense, spanning four square miles and resembling a forbidden city that was exclusively occupied by emperors and their concubines.
+This is one of the few places in the country where the legacy of dynastic Vietnam can still be seen.

-In 1885 the whole of Vietnam became part of the French Indochina colony.
-Both Hanoi and Saigon (now officially known as Ho Chi Minh City) are full of astonishing French architecture, from a post office designed by M. Eiffel in Saigon to the ornate Presidential Palace and French Quarter in Hanoi.
-When the Vietnamese leaders finally re-secured their country's independence in the 1970s, they began using the old French government buildings as their own.
-The power symbolized by these imposing foreign structures suddenly belonged to the nation.
+In 1885, Vietnam became part of the French Indochina colony.
+Both Hanoi and Saigon (officially known as Ho Chi Minh City) are adorned with remarkable French architecture, including a post office in Saigon designed by M. Eiffel, the ornate Presidential Palace, and the French Quarter in Hanoi.
+When the Vietnamese leaders eventually reclaimed their country's independence in the 1970s, they repurposed the old French government buildings for their own use.
+The power represented by these imposing foreign structures was now in the hands of the nation.

-Hanoi is also home to the tomb of "Uncle" Ho Chi Minh himself, whose embalmed body is revered and on display for visitors to see.
-Expect to queue, here, but this somewhat macabre exhibition really transmits the magnitude of relief and gratitude the Vietnamese must have felt when Uncle Ho finally negotiated independence after centuries of occupation and war.
+Hanoi is also home to the mausoleum of "Uncle" Ho Chi Minh, where visitors can witness his embalmed body.
+Expect queues, but this somewhat macabre exhibition conveys the immense relief and gratitude the Vietnamese people must have felt when Uncle Ho successfully negotiated independence after centuries of occupation and war.